WHO WE ARE

 testors working on Computer Aided Design (CAD) and Computer Aided Engineering (CAE) translators based on the ISO 10303 -- STandard for the Exchange of Product model data, STEP

 information on the STEP standard).

-The CAx-IF is composed of CAD vendors and second or third party software
+The CAx-IF is composed of CAD and CAE vendors as well as second or third party software

 developers.
 For a list of current CAx-IF participants go to the Participating

-This interoperability testing forum was started in February of 1995, and was
+This interoperability testing forum was started in February of 1995, focused on the CAD domain, and was

 initially called Plugfest.